-This morning I fell back to sleep for an hour which helped tremendously after Tom got up to watch the game.
+This morning I fell back to sleep for an hour which helped tremendously after Tom watched the game.
 Not out of bed until 8:00 am, the power went out moments after I got up.
 I showered and dressed in the dark.

-Tom was frustrated being unable to watch the remainder of the game and I was unable to do the post.
+Tom was frustrated being unable to watch the remainder of the game, and I could not do the post.
 Thus, we decided, as we’ve done during past power outages, a trip to Kruger was in order.
-By 9:00 am, we were on our way hoping the power would be restored when we returned.
+By 9:00 am, we were on our way, hoping the power would be restored when we returned.

 |Two females who almost appear to be posing.|

 It wasn’t back on when we walked in the door five hours later.
 I was concerned about the food in the refrigerator, not so much the chest freezer.
-Of course, Louise was all over this situation and the electrician and Wi-Fi guy were here in no time and now at 1615 hours (4:15 pm), we’re back in business…lights, aircon, and Wi-Fi.
-Thanks to Louise, Jacques (the Wi-Fi guy) and Moses (the electrician) for attending to restoring the power in the house.
+Of course, Louise was all over this situation, and the electrician and Wi-Fi guy was here in no time, and now at 1615 hours (4:15 pm), we’re back in business…lights, aircon, and Wi-Fi.
+Thanks to Louise, Jacques (the Wi-Fi guy), and Moses (the electrician) for restoring the power in the house.

-(As a footnote, the power was out in Marloth Park but when it’s restored some properties may need to be attended to in order to get things back up and running properly.
+(As a footnote, the power was out in Marloth Park, but when it’s restored, some properties may need to be attended to to get things back up and running correctly.
 So was the case here.)

 |Two females with the persistent cub nipping at mom’s leg.|

 Soon, it’s time to prep the veranda for the evening’s excitement.
-Since we returned today we’ve had tons of visitors including Wildebeest Willie, Mom Warthog and Four Tiny Babies, several Ms. Bushbucks and Babies, two Mr. Bushbucks, zillions of helmeted guineafowl and Mr. and Ms. Duiker.
+Since we returned today, we’ve had tons of visitors, including Wildebeest Willie, Mom Warthog, Four Tiny Babies, several Ms. Bushbucks and Babies, two Mr. Bushbucks, zillions of helmeted guineafowl, and Mr. and Ms. Duiker.